← Employer Resources

 • Confirm probationary period outcome

-If your agreement includes a 90-day trial period provision, communicate the outcome clearly — whether that's confirmation or a difficult conversation.
+If your agreement includes a 90-day trial period provision, communicate the outcome clearly, whether that is confirmation or a difficult conversation.

 • Gather feedback on the onboarding process